 Our last problem with the warranty involves neither poor drafting nor a legal violation.
 It is a matter of poor business judgment and a lack of vision.

-Graff requires the customer to pay to ship a defective faucet to the company for inspection or repair and to pay the cost of shipping the faucet or replacement parts from the company with this provision:
+Graff requires the customer to pay to ship a defective faucet to the company for inspection or repair and to pay the cost of shipping the replacement parts or faucet from the company, with this provision:

 Inbound and/or outbound freight for warranty items is the responsibility of the purchaser.

-The company may save a few pennies on shipping expenses but it costs the company many dollars in future sales.
-And, it makes Graff look incredibly churlish and chintzy.
+The company may save a few pennies on shipping expenses, but it costs the company many dollars in goodwill and future sales.
+It makes Graff look incredibly churlish and chintzy.

 The customer, already aggrieved by the failure of his or her Graff faucet, is going to be even further annoyed by this penny-pinching requirement.

-The likelihood that he or she will ever again buy another Graff product is probably gone forever.
+The likelihood that the customer will ever again buy another Graff product is probably gone forever.

-The much better philosophy is one pioneered by decades ago.
-This the constant marketing approach.
+The much better philosophy is one pioneered by decades ago, the constant marketing approach.

-Moen views its warranty and any claim made under its warranty as a golden marketing opportunity not to be missed – a way to encourage more sales to repeat customers by cementing loyalty to the company and its products.
+Moen views any claim made under its warranty as a golden marketing opportunity not to be missed – a way to encourage more sales to repeat customers by cementing loyalty to the company and its products.

-It figures that the small cost of a good warranty and simple, hassle-free warranty service will be more than made up by additional sales to happy repeat customers and the family, friends, and folks at the gym and in the car-pool that they tell all about it.
+It figures that the small cost of a good warranty and simple, hassle-free warranty service will be more than made up by additional sales to happy repeat customers and the family, friends, and folks at the gym and in the carpool who they tell all about it.

 How do you think that's working out?